2019 United Kingdom general election: Brexit

-The environment
+Environment

 The Labour Party promised what they described as a green industrial revolution.
 This included support for renewable energies and a promise to plant 2 billion trees by 2040.
 The party also promised to transition to electrify the United Kingdom's bus fleet by 2030.
 The Liberal Democrats promised to put the environment at the heart of their agenda with a promise to plant 60 million trees a year.
 They promised to significantly reduce carbon emissions by 2030 and hit zero carbon emissions by 2045.
 By 2030, they planned to generate 80% of the country's energy needs from renewable energies such as solar power and wind and retrofit 26 million homes with insulation by 2030.
 They also promised to build more environmentally friendly homes and to establish a new Department for the Climate Crisis.

 The Conservatives pledged net zero emissions by 2050 with investment in clean energy solutions and green infrastructure to reduce carbon emissions and pollution.
 They also pledged to plant 30 million trees and boost wind and solar energy.